browserengineering/book/book/animations.md

                 node.animations[property] = animation
                 node.style[property] = animation.animate()
 ```

-Any time a property listed in a `transition` changes its value, we'll
-create an animation and get ready to run it.^[Note that we need to
-call `set_needs_render` here to make sure that the animation will run
-on the next frame.]

 With the animations created, we now need to run them on every later
 frame.
 Basically, on every frame, iterate through all the active